pestrela/music/traktor/README.md

-## Why is Traktor my software of choice: c) Advanced MIDI mapping and Lots of FX
+## Why is Traktor my software of choice: c) Advanced MIDI mapping

 Traktor supports complex MIDI mapping with 8x variables, 2x conditionals and any number of actions per MIDI input

-My [AKAI AMX mapping has 10 layers built using shifts and states](https://github.com/pestrela/music_scripts/blob/master/traktor/akai_amx_traktor_mapping/AMX%20v1.0.1%20TP3_TP2%20-%20Quick%20overview.pdf) to cram A LOT more functionality than the existing buttons.\
 My [DDJ-1000 mapping has FX chains of the Jogwheel](https://github.com/pestrela/music_scripts/blob/master/traktor/ddj_1000_traktor_mapping/DDJ-1000%20v6.5.1%20TP3%20-%20Quick%20overview.pdf).
 For a demo, see at 6:30 of this video: https://www.youtube.com/watch?v=h9tQZEHr8hk&t=392s \
+My [AKAI AMX mapping has 10 layers built using shifts and states](https://github.com/pestrela/music_scripts/blob/master/traktor/akai_amx_traktor_mapping/AMX%20v1.0.1%20TP3_TP2%20-%20Quick%20overview.pdf) to cram A LOT more functionality than the existing buttons.\
 This is only possible if midi mapping has variables and multiple actions per physical input.
+\
 * Comparison to Rekordbox: No variables at all, no multiple actions.
 They only allow you to assign a single command to a single button.
 * Comparison to Serato: No variables at all, no multiple actions.
 They only allow you to assign a single command to a single button.
 * Comparison to VDJ: VDJ is even better than traktor, has it has a full scripting language built-in ([VDJscript](https://www.virtualdj.com/wiki/VDJscript.html)).